talkjs/talkjs-react/README.md

 ### Using refs

-All `talkjs-react` components let you assign the underlying TalkJS object to a
+All `@talkjs/react` components let you assign the underlying TalkJS object to a
 ref:

 ```tsx